Why Do I Feel Like I Don’t Belong?

 Introduction

-Many people carry a deep feeling of not fully belonging.
+Many people carry a painful feeling of being emotionally separate, different, unseen, or unable to fully belong.

 They may feel: